remimikalsen/local_image_description_ha/README.md

 Go to Home Assistant's Configuration page.

-1. Click on "Devices & Services".
+ 1. Click on "Devices & Services"
-2. Click on the "+" button to add a new integration.
+ 2. Click on the "+" button to add a new integration
-3. Search for "Ollama Vision" and select it.
+ 3. Search for "Ollama Vision" and select it

-*You will be prompted to enter the following details:*
+You will be prompted to enter the following details:

+ - **Name**: A name for this Ollama Vision instance
+ - **Host**: The hostname or IP of your Ollama server
-- Ollama Host: The URL of your local Ollama server (default: localhost).
+ - **Port**: The port of your Ollama server (default: 11434)
+ - **Vision Model**: The vision-capable model to use (default: moondream)
+ - **Vision Model Keep-Alive**: Keep the model loaded in memory (-1 for indefinite)
+ - **Enable Text Model**: Enable an LLM better suited for enhancing textual descriptions
+ - **Text Model Host**: The hostname or IP of your text model Ollama server
-- Ollama Port: The URL of your local Ollama server (default: 11434).
+ - **Text Model Port**: The port of your text model Ollama server (default: 11434)
-- Ollama Model: The model to use for image description (default: moondream).
+ - **Text Model**: The text model to use (default: llama3.1)
+ - **Text Model Keep-Alive**: Keep the text model loaded in memory (-1 for indefinite)

 After entering the details, click "Submit" to save the configuration.

-Your integration should now be set up and ready to use.
+## Usage

-You can send images for description using the `ollama_vision.analyze_image` service, for example from an automation upon motion detection from Frigate
+You can send images for description using the ollama_vision.analyze_image service.
+Here's an example automation that describes a person detected by Frigate:

 ```
 alias: Describe person at veranda